 How is acquired toxoplasmosis treated?

 Most cases are generally self-limited, and rarely require treatment.
 If involvement of the internal organs is severe, treatment with antibiotics is considered.
 If the infection is recognized during pregnancy, treatment may be used to reduce the risk of maternal-fetal transmission.
+If vision is threatened, treatment with pyrimethamine, sulfadiazine and corticosteroids may be started.
+Disease reactivation frequently occurs even with treatment.

 Fig. 3: Acquired Toxoplasmosis, active infection